handball-referee/referee.app/src/data/en/Guidelines.md

 If the game is suspended at the time of a clear chance of scoring, Rule 14:1c is applicable.
 In all the other cases, a free throw has to be awarded to the team having been in possession of the ball from the spot where the ball was when play was interrupted.

-## Use of video proof

-When a goal/no-goal decision is required after the use of the video proof technology, there will be an extended deadline for disallowing a goal, which under Rule 9:2 is only until the subsequent throw-off has been taken, extending this limitation until the next change of ball possession.